Always-Root/CyberSecurity/A7_PhishingSimulation/ReadMe.md

 Dashboard
 <img width="898" height="598" alt="10" src="https://github.com/user-attachments/assets/e24e01e3-dabf-460c-8e30-7f8a16ba17ae" />

 captured data
 <img width="872" height="581" alt="11" src="https://github.com/user-attachments/assets/3a6f3d47-b857-44f4-a488-487300357d0e" />

 You can export the results to CSV for reporting

+## Teach employees to avoid phishing
+Phishing happens when attackers trick people, like small business owners or employees, into clicking harmful links, opening fake emails or downloading malicious attachments.
+These actions can expose sensitive information or install malware, but The good thing phishing attacks are frequently preventable when you train employees to recognize and avoid suspicious messages.

+Phishing training is vital to protect operations and public safety.
+Are you training your employees to spot phishing and protect their devices?
+A well-trained workforce can stop attacks before they cause harm.

+### Follow these steps to avoid phishing attacks
+### 1. Use available training resources.
+Train employees to watch for red flags such as strange or unexpected requests, urgent language or suspicious links.
+Messages may appear to come from known contacts whose accounts were compromised.
+Early recognition can help stop attacks.
+Threat literacy helps staff understand how attackers operate through emails, websites or social engineering and how to respond.
+You don’t need to create training materials from scratch.
+Your IT provider, trade association or nonprofit may offer no-cost materials.

+### 2. Keep employees informed.
+Designate someone, such as an IT provider or staff lead, to track emerging threats.
+Ask them to share updates with your team between trainings.
+Unsure if it’s a phishing message?
+Follow these tips:
+    Hover the mouse over the link without clicking it to see where the URL address leads.
+    Use a search engine to look up the sender’s phone number and contact them directly.
+    Use a known contact method if it appears to come from someone you know.
+If you suspect phishing, change account passwords immediately.
+Always report and delete the phishing message.

+### 3. Build a culture of cybersecurity.
+Threats evolve constantly, so once-a-year training isn’t enough.
+Set the tone by reinforcing secure online practices regularly.
+Make sure employees know to whom and how to report suspicious emails or phishing attempts.
+Ongoing education helps staff stay alert and respond quickly.